Ramzanahmad-CS/Student-course-Enrollment/README.md

-# University Course Enrollment Management System
+# Students Course Enrollment System

 ## Project Overview

-This project is a simple **University Course Enrollment Management System** developed for a Database Systems lab assignment.
+This project is a simple **Student Course Enrollment System** developed for a Database Systems lab assignment.
 The system manages:

 * Student records
 * Course records